mutablelogic/go-client/README.md

 }
 ```

+If you pass a context to the `DoWithContext` method, then the request can be
-Various options can be passed to modify each individual request when using the `Do` method:
+cancelled using the context in addition to the timeout.
+Various options can be passed to
+modify each individual request when using the `Do` method:

 * `OptReqEndpoint(value string)` sets the endpoint for the request
 * `OptPath(value ...string)` appends path elements onto a request endpoint
 * `OptToken(value Token)` adds an authorization header (overrides the client OptReqToken option)
 * `OptQuery(value url.Values)` sets the query parameters to a request
-* `OptHeader(key, value string)` appends a custom header to the request
+* `OptHeader(key, value string)` sets a custom header to the request
-* `OptResponse(func() error)` allows you to set a callback function to process a streaming response.
-  See below for more details.
 * `OptNoTimeout()` disables the timeout on the request, which is useful for long running requests
+* `OptTextStreamCallback(func(TextStreamCallback) error)` allows you to set a callback
+    function to process a streaming text response of type `text/event-stream`.
+See below for
+    more details.

 ## Authentication